Get an annual AARP membership for only $12. Limited time offer.

 Sorting

 The first step is to determine what you’re able to take with you.
 This can lead to some tough choices.
-Especially if you’ve spent years or even decades living in the same place and accumulating more and more things, and now you’re moving to a space that’s much smaller.
+Especially if you’ve spent years living in the same place, accumulating more and more things, and now you’re moving to a much smaller space.
 Choices will have to be made.
-You like the painting of a duck you got at a yard sale six years ago, but will you really miss it if it doesn’t come with you to your new space?
+You like the duck painting you got at a yard sale six years ago, but will you really miss it if it doesn’t come with you to your new space?
 Or will it just be taking up extra room?

 Get a couple of family members or trusted friends to help you go through all of your stuff and decide what's going to happen to it.
 Separate it into four categories: